rahulagarwal-1/airflow-docker-etl/README.md

 ## What it does

-Fetches current weather data for Delhi from the [Open-Meteo API](https://open-meteo.com/) on a schedule, saves it as a timestamped CSV, and uploads it to AWS S3 under a date-partitioned path (`weather/YYYY/MM/DD/`).
+Fetches real-time weather data from the Open-Meteo API on a schedule, saves it as a timestamped CSV, and uploads it to S3 under a date-partitioned path (`weather/YYYY/MM/DD/`).
+Credentials secured via Airflow Connections — no hardcoded secrets.

 ## Why I built it